win-acme/win-acme.github.io/manual/advanced-use/examples/apache.md

 ### Interactive
 - Choose `M` in the main menu (create with full options)
-- Choose "Manually input host names" as target
+- Choose "Manually input host names" as source
 - Input the domain name(s)
 - Choose or accept the friendly name
 - Pick a validation method.
 Most common would be to save to a local path